 Navy Day is the original day that was established in celebration of the United States Navy.
 Although this celebration was officially replaced by Armed Forces Day (Third Saturday in May for the U.S.) in 1949, the celebrations of Navy Day continue on, especially within the members of the Navy itself.

-Additionally, research undertaken in the 1970s showed the ‘true’ birthday of the US Navy to be October 13th, and the date was officially changed – however, the entrenched celebration still holds sway, and October 27th is still generally celebrated instead.
+Additionally, research undertaken in the 1970s showed the ‘true’ birthday of the US Navy to be October 13th, and the birth date of this branch of the armed forces was officially changed on record.
+However, the entrenched celebration still holds sway, and October 27th is still generally celebrated as Navy Day.

 History of Navy Day

 The Navy League of the United States is a nonprofit, civilian organization that was created in 1902 under the assistance of Theodore Roosevelt to support the American sea services.
 It was the Navy League who founded the idea of Navy Day back in 1922.
 At that time, October 27th was suggested as a date for celebrating Navy Day because it recognizes the birthday of one of the Navy’s supporters who was Assistant Secretary of the Navy in 1897, Theodore Roosevelt.

 Before 1949 the U.S. Navy would send its ships to various ports for Navy Day, with 1945 having a large celebration.
 The current president at the time (President Harry S. Truman) reviewed the fleet in the New York Harbor, and there are even pictures of ships docked along the Hudson River for the celebrations.

 Navy Day was last officially observed on October 27th, 1949, after which Louis A. Johnson directed that the U.S. Navy’s participation in such events would occur in May, On Armed Forces Day.
 He was the secretary of the newly created Department of Defense during that era.
 However, since the Navy League is a civilian organization, it was not affected by this decision and they continued to organize events that take place on the original celebration of Navy Day!